 Note that depth of field only sets a maximum value for the circle of confusion, and does not describe what happens to regions once they become out of focus.
-These regions also called "bokeh," from Japanese (pronounced bo-ké).
+These regions are also called "bokeh," from Japanese (pronounced bo-ké).
 Two images with identical depth of field may have significantly different bokeh, as this depends on the shape of the lens diaphragm.
 In reality, the circle of confusion is usually not actually a circle, but is only approximated as such when it is very small.
 When it becomes large, most lenses will render it as a polygonal shape with 5-8 sides.

 CONTROLLING DEPTH OF FIELD

-Although print size and viewing distance influence how large the circle of confusion appears to our eyes, aperture and focal distance are the two main factors that determine how big the circle of confusion will be on your camera's sensor.
+Although print size and viewing distance influence how large the circle of confusion appears to our eyes, aperture and focusing distance distance are the two main factors that determine how big the circle of confusion will be on your camera's sensor.
 Larger apertures (smaller F-stop number) and closer focusing distances produce a shallower depth of field.
 The following test maintains the same focus distance, but changes the aperture setting:

 note: images taken with a 200 mm lens (320 mm field of view on a 35 mm camera)

 CLARIFICATION: FOCAL LENGTH AND DEPTH OF FIELD

-Note that I did not mention focal length as influencing depth of field.
+Note that focal length has not been listed as influencing depth of field, contrary to popular belief.
 Even though telephoto lenses appear to create a much shallower depth of field, this is mainly because they are often used to magnify the subject when one is unable to get closer.
 If the subject occupies the same fraction of the image (constant magnification) for both a telephoto and a wide angle lens, the total depth of field is virtually* constant with focal length!
 This would of course require you to either get much closer with a wide angle lens or much further with a telephoto lens, as demonstrated in the following chart:

 |Focal Length (mm)||Focus Distance (m)||Depth of Field (m)|